oblq/Navigator/README.md

 ## Usage

-Getting your UIViewController instance synchronously:
+Getting your UIViewController instance synchronously, the return type is automatically inferred (class of HelloVC in that case):
 ```swift
 Navigator.find(HelloVC.self)?.sayHello()
 ```